sooluh/sooluh/README.md

 # Hi there, I'm Suluh! &#x1F44B;
 My name is Suluh Sulistiawan and I'm a software developer.
-I'm from Indonesia, living in Pemalang, Central Java and currently studying at [SMK Negeri 1 Pemalang](https://github.com/smkn1pml).
+I'm from Indonesia, living in Pemalang, Central Java and currently I'm working at home.

 **Personal Stuffs:**
 - &#x1F52D; I’m currently working at home